Mixed-Up Mother Goose

-Roberta Williams' Mixed-Up Mother Goose is a computer game first released by Sierra On-Line in 1987.
-It is, in essence, an edutainment title, directed specifically at young gamers, as well as an adventure game.
+Roberta Williams' Mixed-Up Mother Goose is an educational adventure game released by Sierra On-Line in 1987.
 It was the first multimedia game released on CD-ROM in 1991.
 A second game in the series, Mixed-Up Fairy Tales, was released in 1991.

 The storyline of the game is very simple, as is common in games for children.
 One night, while preparing for bed, a child (which is the player's avatar) is sent into the dreamlike world of Mother Goose, who desperately needs help.
 All the nursery rhymes in the land have gotten mixed up, with none of the inhabitants possessing the items necessary for their rhyme to exist.
 And so, the child will find themselves helping Humpty Dumpty find a ladder to scramble onto a wall, bringing the little lamb back to Mary and seeking out a pail for Jack and Jill, among others.